florentpoujol/superpowers-game-ftext-plugin/tutorial.md

 ## Syntax

-The syntax of the asset defines the data-type of its content and thus change how the syntactic coloration behave and how the asset's content is parsed, if at all.
+The syntax of the asset defines the data-type of its content and thus change how the syntactic coloration behave and how the asset's content is parsed and linted, if at all.

 To set a syntax, just add an extension at the end of the asset's name just like for any standard file.
 Ie: `"styles/main.styl"`.

 Supported extensions are : `json`, `cson`, `xml`, `md`, `html`, `jade`, `css`, `styl`, `shader` and `js`.

+Linted extensions are : `json`, `cson`, `jade`, `css`, `styl` and `js`.

 ## Other features

 - Code folding
-- On save error reporting for `json`, `cson`, `jade` and `stylus`.
 - `json` supports standard `//` comments
 - Basic autocompletion via the `Ctrl/Cmd + Space` command.